 And they do.

-But they take a lot more downtime from your fleet, since it’s more work to install them.
+But they create more downtime in your fleet, since it requires more time and work to install them.

 And they cost more – it’s more material, and more labor.
-3M or Avery Dennison wrap materials are expensive stickers!
+3M or Avery Dennison wrap materials are quality materials, and they are expensive!

-3. Don’t Use The Cheap Brand Vinyl Materials
+3. Don’t Use The Cheap Vinyl Materials

 A lot of companies are looking to save money when wrapping a fleet.
 And that makes sense when you’re dealing with wrapping 500 vans and trucks.